chombo-discharge/chombo-discharge/docs/Sphinx/README.md

 To build the documentation, run

 ```
-sphinx-autobuild sphinx/source docs
+sphinx-autobuild source/ docs/build/html
 ```

-This will start a server at http://127.0.0.1:8000 and start watching for changes in the `docs/` directory.
+This will start a server at http://127.0.0.1:8000 and start watching for changes in the `source` directory.
 When a change is detected in `docs/`, the documentation is rebuilt and any open browser windows are reloaded automatically. `KeyboardInterrupt` (<kbd>ctrl</kbd>+<kbd>c</kbd>) will stop the server.

 ## Adding Sphinx changes.